nothans/TWANG/README.md

 You can change any of these settings.
 Send B=225 to change the LED brightness to 225 (on a 5-255 scale).
 These settings will be saved in the EEPROM memory of the TWANG and not be lost when you power down the TWANG.

-There are also 3 single character commands (?, R, P)
+There are also 3 single character commands (?, R, !)

 ## Modifying / Creating levels
 Find the loadLevel() function, in there you can see a switch statment with the 20 levels currently implemented.